cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

 To create a new **Template**, click on 'Create a template' on the top-left of the home screen.
 This action will display the Templates' creation page.
 In addition to specifying a name and description for the template, the initialization screen allows you to set parameters for the 'Lease Duration'.
-This field allows an administrator to specify the initial and maximum durations of the lease of clusters created using this template, as well as the step size of incrementing lease duration.
+This field allows an administrator to specify the initial and maximum lease durations to be applied to clusters created using this template, as well as a step size for use when extending a cluster lease.

 .. figure:: catalog-screenshot-2.png
     :align: center